McCauslandBrett/Inverted-Index-With-Perfomance-Metrics/README.md

      line_process(line, stopwords),  processes every word in a line

-Input Output
-- Prompt(dict_terms,dict_docs): called After the terms and documents have already been indexed, type (quit or QUIT) to stop

 To run
 - Download the entire zip file and open in Spyder and simply press play button.
 If you have any problems running please feel free to email me at bmcca009@ucr.edu